lplotni/pace/README.md

 ## Features
 The list of our issues/features can be found on our [trello board](https://trello.com/b/1gaDEa3O/pace-board).
+## Demo
+You can check out the latest version of the app on heroku: [https://dev-pace.herokuapp.com/](https://dev-pace.herokuapp.com/)
 ## Dev Setup
 Pace is currently based on [express.js](http://expressjs.com/) and [node](https://nodejs.org), therefore you will need both on your machine.
 It also uses **Vagrant** for the database.
 * To install Vagrant, go [here](https://www.vagrantup.com/).
 Or if you have **brew cask** on your machine, just do the following: `brew cask install vagrant`.